De Finetti theorems for easy quantum groups: Finite quantum invariant sequences

 \begin{remark} Suppose that $G_n \subset O_n$ is a compact group.
 By evaluating both sides of the above equation at $g \in G_n$, we see that a sequence $(x_1,\dotsc,x_n)$ is $G_n$-invariant if and only if

-for each $k \in \N$, $1 \leq j_1,\dotsc,j_k \leq n$ and $g = (g_{ij}) \in G_n$, which coincides with the usual notion of $G_n$-invariance for a sequence of classical random variables. \end{remark}
+for each $k \in\N$, $1 \leq j_1,\dotsc,j_k \leq n$ and $g = (g_{ij}) \in G_n$, which coincides with the usual notion of $G_n$-invariance for a sequence of classical random variables. \end{remark}

-We will now prove a converse to Theorem \ref{definetti}, which holds for finite sequences and in a purely algebraic context.
-The proof is adapted from the method of \cite[Proposition 3.1]{ksp}.
+We will now prove a converse to Theorem~\ref{definetti}, which holds for finite sequences and in a purely algebraic context.
+The proof is adapted from the method of~\cite{ksp}, Proposition 3.1.

-\begin{proposition} Let $(\mc A,\varphi)$ be a noncommutative probability space, $1 \in \mc B \subset \mc A$ a unital subalgebra and $E:\mc A \to \mc B$ a conditional expectation which preserves $\varphi$.
-Let $(x_1,\dotsc,x_n)$ be a sequence in $\mc A$. \begin{enumerate} \item Free case: \begin{enumerate} \item If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, then the sequence is $S_n^+$-invariant. \item If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have even distributions with respect to $E$, then the sequence is $H_n^+$-invariant. \item If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have semicircular distributions with respect to $E$, then the sequence is $B_n^+$-invariant. \item If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have centered semicircular distributions with respect to $E$, then the sequence is $O_n^+$-invariant. \end{enumerate}
+\begin{proposition} Let $(\mc A,\varphi)$ be a noncommutative probability space, $1 \in \mc B \subset\mc A$ a unital subalgebra and $E\dvtx \mc A \to\mc B$ a conditional expectation which preserves $\varphi$.
+Let $(x_1,\dotsc ,x_n)$ be a sequence in $\mc A$. \begin{enumerate}[(3)] \item[(1)] Free case: \begin{longlist}[(b)] \item[(a)] If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, then the sequence is $S_n^+$-invariant. \item[(b)] If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have even distributions with respect to~$E$, then the sequence is $H_n^+$-invariant. \item[(c)] If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have semicircular distributions with respect to $E$, then the sequence is $B_n^+$-invariant. \item[(d)] If $x_1,\dotsc,x_n$ are freely independent and identically distributed with amalgamation over $\mc B$, and have centered semicircular distributions with respect to $E$, then the sequence is $O_n^+$-invariant. \end{longlist}

-\item Half-liberated case: Suppose that $(x_1,\dotsc,x_n)$ half-commute, and that $\mc B$ is central in $\mc A$. \begin{enumerate} \item If $x_1,\dotsc,x_n$ are half-independent and identically distributed given $\mc B$, then the sequence is $H_n^*$-invariant. \item If $x_1,\dotsc,x_n$ are half-independent and identically distributed given $\mc B$, and have symmetrized Rayleigh distributions with respect to $E$, then the sequence is $O_n^*$-invariant. \end{enumerate}
+\item[(2)] Half-liberated case: Suppose that $(x_1,\dotsc,x_n)$ half-commute, and that $\mc B$ is central in $\mc A$. \begin{longlist}[(b)] \item[(a)] If $x_1,\dotsc,x_n$ are half-independent and identically distributed given~$\mc B$, then the sequence is $H_n^*$-invariant. \item[(b)] If $x_1,\dotsc,x_n$ are half-independent and identically distributed given~$\mc B$, and have symmetrized Rayleigh distributions with respect to~$E$, then the sequence is $O_n^*$-invariant. \end{longlist}